ScandEval/ScandEval/docs/tasks/speed.md

 ## 📊 Metrics

-The primary metric used to evaluate the performance of a model on the speed task is the average number of GPT-2 tokens processed per second on a CPU, when the model is processing documents with roughly 100, 200, ..., 1,000 tokens.
+The primary metric used to evaluate the performance of a model on the speed task is the average number of GPT-2 tokens processed per second on GPUs, when the model is processing documents with roughly 100, 200, ..., 1,000 tokens.
+If the model is only accessible through an API then the speed is measured on the API.
+The GPUs used here vary, depending on the size of the model - we preferably use an NVIDIA RTX 3090 Ti GPU, if the model has less than ~8B parameters, and one or more NVIDIA A100 GPUs is larger.

 The secondary metric is the same, but where the documents are shorter, with roughly 12.5, 15, ..., 125 tokens.